marco-willi/camera-trap-data-pipeline/README.md

 #### Structure of Zooniverse Data (to be verified)

 1. One classification contains 1:N tasks
-2. One task contains 1:N identifications (for survey task)
-3. One task contains 1:N answers (for questions task)
+2. One task contains 1:N identifications (for survey task), or 1:N answers (for question tasks)
-4. One identification contains 1:N answers (for survey task)
+3. One identification contains 1:N questions (for survey task)
-5. One answer has 1:N sub-answers (for survey task)
+4. One question has 0:N answers (for survey task)

 Example:
 1. A task is to identify animals (survey task)
 2. One task contains two animal identifications, e.g, zebra and wildebeest
-3. One identification has multiple answers, e.g., species name and behavior
+3. One identification has multiple questions, e.g., species name and behavior
-4. One answer may have multiple selections, e.g, different behaviors
+4. One question may have multiple answres, e.g, different behaviors for the behavior question

 ### Extract Zooniverse Classifications (subject to changes)

-This extracts the relevant fields of a Zooniverse classification file and creates a csv with one line per annotation/species identification.
+The following code extracts the relevant fields of a Zooniverse classification file.
+It creates a csv file with one line per annotation/species identification.
 Normally, you would want to specify the workflow_id and the workflow_version to extract only the workflow that was used during the 'live-phase' of the project.
-If they are not specified every workflow is extracted.
+If neither workflow_id/workflow_version are not specified every workflow is extracted (and can be separated later).
 The workflow_id can be found in the project builder when clicking on the workflow.
 The workflow_version is at the same place slightly further down (e.g. something like 745.34).

 ```
 python3 -m zooniverse_exports.extract_classifications \